 While the descriptive analysis presented the attributes of the data, inferential statistics allow testing the hypothesis regarding the possible relationship between different factors.
 A statistical analysis was conducted to compare the ranking among different participants, and to do so, the rankings were converted to scores and were normalized.

-Considering the top nine (average number of criteria selected) criteria ranking, level of severity was selected by the majority of participants with the highest ranking.
+Considering the top nine (based on average number of criteria selected) criteria ranking, level of severity was selected by the majority of participants with the highest ranking.
 However, categorizing the responses by years of experience, facility type, and facility size shows that there are differences between the criteria selection and ranking among participants (Table 1).

 Table 1.
 Top ranked criteria